University at Buffalo Crest.

 Policy Statement

 The University at Buffalo (UB, university) is committed to upholding the highest standards of ethical conduct.
 Abiding by these standards promotes mutual trust and public confidence as we strive for excellence in our pursuit of knowledge.
 Our core values are the foundation of our academic institution and are essential to sustaining an environment where we can learn, teach, conduct research, work, and thrive.
-University faculty, staff, and student employees have a responsibility to work towards the fulfillment of the following values by conducting themselves ethically, with the highest level of integrity, and in compliance with all applicable laws, regulations, and policies:
+University faculty, staff, and student employees have a responsibility to work towards fulfilling the following values by conducting themselves ethically, with the highest level of integrity, and in compliance with all applicable laws, regulations, and policies:

 Honesty and Integrity – We demonstrate honesty and transparency in all communication and conduct while maintaining the highest level of integrity.
 We uphold the values of this code and make decisions based upon the greater good conducting ourselves free of personal conflicts, nepotism, self-dealing, using resources for personal benefit, or appearances of impropriety.
 Our commitment to ethical standards is communicated through both instruction and example.
+Additionally, we are committed to the principles of academic integrity as foundational to the enterprise of teaching and learning as evidenced by our centralized Office of Academic Integrity and our academic integrity policies.

 Respect – In our commitment to inclusiveness, diversity, and mutual respect for differences, we